hijiriworld/dynamic-latest-post-in-nav-menu/readme.txt

 Add Custom Post Type's Dynamic Latest Post and Archive to Nav Menu.

-'Archive' menu generates Link to Archive page of Custom Post Type.
-'Latest' menu generates Link to Latest post single page of Custom Post Type.
+'Latest' nav menu create the Link to Latest single post of Custom Post Type.
+ - orderby 'menu_order', 'post_date'.

-When the new article is added, 'Latest' menu is updated dynamically.
+When the new post is added, 'Latest' nav menu is updated dynamically.

-When the permalink structure is modified, these menus are updated automatically.
+'Archive' nav menu create the Link to Archive page of Custom Post Type.

 == Installation ==

-1. Upload 'Dynamic Latest Post in Nav Menu' folder to the `/wp-content/plugins/` directory
+1. Upload 'dynamic-latest-post-in-nav-menu' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to the WordPress Nav Menu

 == Screenshots ==

+1. Add 'Latest' menu tp nav menu.
+2. Add 'Archive' menu to nav menu.

 == Changelog ==

+= 1.1.0 =

+* Support for Multisite( switch_to_blog ).
+* 'Latest' nav menu orderby 'menu_order', 'post_date'.

 = 1.0.0 =

-*Initial Release
+* Initial Release